jin-zhe/computer-vision/README.md

 ###Files included

-* helpers.py :            provides a generalized API for common cv2 functions and also helps to import the needed packages
+* helpers.py :            provides a generalized API for common OpenCV functions and necessary packages.
 * mean_shift.py :         TODO by JZ
-* minimap_generator.py :  TODO
+* minimap_generator.py :  generates a minimap video of player movement around the field based on values obtained from means shift method.
-* offside.py:             TODO
+* offside.py:             marks the offside players in the topdown video.
-* players_plotter.py:     TODO
+* players_plotter.py:     generates a plot for each player based on their tracked movements every 24 frames.
-* preprocess.py :         extract background frames for each video in `videos/raw/` and places them in `pictures/`.
+* preprocess.py :         extracts background frames for each video in `videos/raw/` and places them in `pictures/`.
 As this is a computationally expensive operation, the extracted backgrounds has been included in the repo.
 * stitcher.py:            TODO by JZ
 * test_stitcher.py :      a stitcher that does feature extraction and correspondence to warp and stitch 3 images together to form a larger panoramic scene
-* threshold_test.py:      TODO by JZ
+* threshold_test.py:      performs binary thresholding for the first frame of the topdown video with differing threshold values in order to isolate players' "shuriken" shadows.
+Options to further perform feature detection on resulting image included.
 * topdown_bg_subtraction.py : Subtracts topdown video from its background

 Directory structure: